Gregorius tops Jeter HR total, Yankees top Twins for sweep (Sep 20, 2017) | FOX Sports

 ”He’s just getting better and better, maturing as a player, defensively, everything,” Yankees pitcher CC Sabathia said. ”You’ve got to consider him one of the best shortstops in the league.”

-The Yankees, who have won 10 of 12, began the day three games behind AL East-leading Boston.
+The Yankees, who have won 10 of 12, remained three games behind AL East-leading Boston, which blanked Baltimore 9-0.
 They opened a seven-game advantage over the Twins for the top AL wild card with 10 games remaining.

 Gregorius has 25 homers, one more than Jeter’s total in 1999, and 84 RBIs.
 A knight in the Dutch Order of Orange-Nassau, the 27-year-old had never reached double digits in home runs before hitting 20 last year.